aefiq96/Tembak---FPS-Game-Final-Year-Project-/README.md

 shooter game.

 ## Game Mechanism
 The objective of the game is to survive.
 There are many enemy AI's around the map including zombies and spiders.
+Each action of an object requires a script (term for a class).
+Unity has a built in feature where it allows you to create a sprite (3D model).
+It also allows you to import free downloadable asset packages from online if you want to save time instead of creating your own models.

 ## Game Control Instructions
 1. Move player forward = w/up key
 2. Move player back = s/down key
 3. Move player left = a/left key